NVIDIA-RTX/NVIGI-Core/docs/ProgrammingGuide.md

 Care should be taken when integrating NVIGI into an existing application that is also using a D3D object wrapper like Streamline.
 The queue/device parameters passed to NVIGI must be the **native** objects, not the app-level wrappers.
 In the case of Streamline, this means using `slGetNativeInterface` to retrieve the base interface object before passing it to NVIGI.

 ### Microsoft Agility SDK
 Please note that D3D12 based plugins require a device which is at least SM 6.6 capable, this feature might not be available on all Windows versions therefore it must be enabled via the Agility SDK.
 The additional benefit of including the latest Agility SDK is the performance enhancement which comes with the introduction of the new heap type `D3D12_HEAP_TYPE_GPU_UPLOAD`.
 This new feature enables simultaneous CPU and GPU access to VRAM via the Resizable BAR (ReBAR) mechanism-was introduced to the DirectX 12 API through the Direct3D Agility SDK and corresponding Windows updates.
 This feature allows for more efficient data transfers, reducing the need for CPU-to-GPU copy operations and potentially improving performance in certain scenarios.
-For more details please visit https://devblogs.microsoft.com/directx/preview-agility-sdk-1-710-0/
+For more details please visit the [MS Agility SDK blog](https://devblogs.microsoft.com/directx/preview-agility-sdk-1-710-0/)

 | Feature                | First Supported Windows OS                       | First Supported Agility SDK Version   |
 |------------------------|--------------------------------------------------|---------------------------------------|